Mixed memories in Hopfield networks: Introduction

 \TH(S1.2.2)

 We are interested in finding the local minima of $E_{N,M}$.
-This can be done by setting up a deterministic dynamics $\s(t)$ on $\S_N$ that updates its components randomly and independently, one at a time, \be \s_j(t+1) =
+This can be achieved by setting up a deterministic dynamics $\s(t)$ on $\S_N$ as follows: at time step $t+1$, an index $i$ is selected at random from $\{1,\dots,N\}$ (\emph{e.g.}~uniformly and independently from previous selections), and $\s(t)$ is updated to \be \s_j(t+1) =